adi3e08/adi3e08.github.io/_publications/2014-12-09-paper-title-number-2.md

 Studied chaotic dynamics in robotic manipulation that can occur for certain values of controller gains and model mismatch.

-Simulated a parallel manipulator - a planar 5-bar, to track a periodic trajectory.
+Numerically simulated a parallel manipulator - a planar 5-bar, to track a periodic trajectory.
 Calculated Lyapunov exponents and plotted phase space plots to identify chaotic dynamics.

 [View the project report here](http://adi3e08.github.io/files/Project_Report_1.pdf){:target="_blank"}.